fairy224589-collab/Fairy-/README.md

 # Hey there!
 I'm Fairy 🧚‍♀️
 🎮 I build small worlds you can play in.

-I’m an **IT student at IGDTUW** who loves blending **art, storytelling, and code**  whether it’s cozy 2D games, interactive apps, or AI-driven characters.
+🧠I’m an **IT student at IGDTUW** who loves blending **art, storytelling, and code**  whether it’s cozy 2D games, interactive apps, or AI-driven characters.
-Right now, I’m learning how to turn imagination into playable realities ✨
+🤖Right now, I’m learning how to turn imagination into playable realities ✨

 ---